Skip to main content

 Types

-The SDK exports the key types your driver works with:
+The SDK exports the key types your handler works with.
+These are the shapes you will see most often.

 interface ChatMessage {